BMB-STAT/BMB-STAT5/chapter1.md

 In R ANOVA is run by using the `aov()` function.
 To visualise the output of the analysis the function `summary()` is used.

-Tip: the results of the ‘aov’ function needs to be assigned to a new variable (e.g.:`ANOVA1<-`…) and you to use `~` symbol to group values according to the category they belong to
+Tip: the results of the ‘aov’ function needs to be assigned to a new variable (e.g.:`ANOVA1<-`…) and you use the `~` symbol to group values according to the category they belong to.

 `@hint`
-Remember, aov needs to work on a dataframe (for example walk) and you need to indicate how the data should be grouped (for example treatment)
+Remember, aov needs to work on data (for example speed) and you need to indicate how the data should be grouped (for example treatment).

 `@sample_code`
 ```{r}